hersheyckey/movie_db/README.md

 ## Features

-- Fetches weather data from various sources
+- Fetches Movie data from various sources
 - Displays weather information to users
 - Separates business logic from presentation for easy maintenance